cuthbertLab/music21/music21/documentation/source/about/about.rst

   Her website contains all these chorales in additional formats.
 Any discoveries we make regarding these chorales are done in her memory.

-* `Walter B. Hewlett`_ and The Center for Computer Assisted Research in the Humanities (CCARH) have kindly given permission for distribution of musedata encoded files.

 * `Justin London`_ compiled and maintained the list of Second-Viennese row forms now available in serial.py.

 * `Manuel Op de Coul`_ has kindly gave permission to use the Scala scale archive of nearly 4000 scales in music21.

-* `Craig Sapp`_ has always been generous in discussions about MIR and has been a great collaborator.

 * `Seymour Shlien`_ has kindly given permission to distribute his ABC encodings of the Essen folksong database with music21.